InfiLaw System: Founding and initial growth

 Sterling Partners purchased Florida Coastal School of Law in 2004 and founded the InfiLaw System in concurrence with the purchase.
 InfiLaw then established the Phoenix School of Law later in 2004 and the Charlotte School of Law in 2006.
 In November 2013, the Phoenix School of Law officially changed its name to "Arizona Summit School of Law."
 InfiLaw believed in inclusion in education and sought to reach the underserved.
 However, the Charlotte Law School Alumni Association condemned the consortium as "motivated first by profit and not the best interests of its students, faculty, and alumni."
 Both Arizona Summit Law School and Charlotte School of Law were awarded full ABA accreditation at the earliest time permitted by the ABA; Arizona Summit Law School in June, 2010, and Charlotte School of Law in June, 2011.

 Enrollment at each of the three schools increased dramatically in the early years of InfiLaw ownership.
 For instance, Florida Coastal School of Law (the only previously established school in the InfiLaw System), increased from 904 students in 2004 to 1,741 students in 2010.
 The Arizona Summit School of Law had 336 students in 2008, which increased to around 700 by 2010 and necessitated a new, larger downtown Phoenix campus.
 Also, campus moves to downtown locations of both Arizona Summit Law School (Phoenix) and Charlotte School of Law (Charlotte) allowed students to be closer to the courts, the legal community and the government centers.
 The Charlotte School of Law's first class in 2007 received 1,010 applicants, of which around 420 were accepted.
 The initial 1L class size at the Charlotte school was only around 85 students.
 By 2009, the number for all three classes had grown to 481, and, in 2011, it increased again to 1,151.

 As part of the law school reform movement that occurred in and around 2010 and 2011, the American Bar Association began amending its Section of Legal Education and Admissions to increase transparency at ABA-accredited schools.
 Among these reforms was the requirement that law schools provide more detailed and complete information about employment outcomes for graduates.
 This reform, along with an overall economic downturn during the same period, led to a decline in law school applications that also affected the schools in the InfiLaw System.
-From 2010 to 2014, law school applications dropped from 88,000 to 55,000 across the pantheon of ABA-accredited schools.
+From 2010 to 2014, law school applications dropped from 88,000 to 55,000 across ABA-accredited schools.
 InfiLaw's schools saw a similar decline in that time period from 12,754 applications in 2010 to 8,066 applications in 2013.